T-Tomczyk/XML-Parser/README.md

     - Python 3,
     - pandas module ("pip install pandas"),
     - lxml module ("pip install lxml").
-2. Download the python files from the src folder.
+2. Download the python files from the src directory.
 You can do it using your browser or from a command line using git.
 3. In your command line go to the location of the downloaded file.
 4. Run "python GUI.py".
 4. Select options and click "Continue".